oonap0oo/small-Python-projects/README.md

 Included are a generator function, recursive functions with and without memoization, a function from the sympy library and Binet's formula, a closed-form expression.

+##  roman_numerals_v2.py
+This code converts a roman numeral in standard form to an integer